-See the Specific Instructions for Schedule B (Form 990 or 990-EZ).
+See the instructions for Schedule B (Form 990, 990-EZ, or 990-PF).

 If the organization received a partially completed Form 8283 from a donor, complete it and return it so the donor can get a charitable contribution deduction.
 Keep a copy for your records.
 See also the reference to Form 8282 in General Instruction D.